aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 Before running the PlatONE Demo, you need to install the PlatONE node, as well as smart contract compilation and deployment tools,could visit this website: https://platone.wxblockchain.com  .

+Before running the Venachain Demo, you need to install the Venachain node, as well as smart contract compilation and deployment tools,could visit this website: https://venachain-docs.readthedocs.io/zh/latest/documents/quick/env.html  .

 Before running the FISCO-BCOS Demo, you need to install the FISCO-BCOS node and contract deployment.
 FISCO-BCOS source code and installation and deployment steps can visit this website: https://fisco-bcos-documentation.readthedocs.io